sky-uk/fs2-kafka-topic-loader/README.md

 # fs2-kafka-topic-loader

-Reads the contents of provided Kafka topics, in one of two ways:
+Reads the contents of provided Kafka topics, in one of two ways determined by the `LoadTopicStrategy`.

-- reads the topics in their entirety
+- `LoadAll` - reads the topics in their entirety
-- reads up to the last consumer group's committed Offset This is determined by the `LoadTopicStrategy`.
+- `LoadCommitted` - reads up to the configured consumer-group's last committed Offset

 Add the following to your `build.sbt`: